• Home

 The College Board CEO said this could get even worse in the age of artificial intelligence, describing his fears of a “why bother?”
 Mentality taking hold.
 His remarks come in a climate when top CEOs are revealing that they’re having the same conversations around their kitchen tables.
 Just a few weeks ago, Ford CEO Jim Farley revealed a story about his own son working a mechanic job last summer and wondering aloud: “I don’t know why I need to go to college.”

-Coleman stated he then received a call from the U.S. Chamber of Commerce near the end of 2024.
-He mentioned that upon meeting with The Chamber's CEO, Suzanne Clark, and its Chief Policy Officer, Neil Bradley, it became apparent they both encountered the same issue from distinct viewpoints and were prepared to make a “far bolder move” in reforming the AP program.
+Then, Coleman said, he got a call from the U.S. Chamber of Commerce in late 2024.
+He said that when he sat down with the Chamber’s CEO, Suzanne Clark, and Chief Policy Officer, Neil Bradley, they quickly realized they were facing the same problem from different perspectives and were ready to take a “far bolder move” in overhauling the AP program.

 “We’re really saying this is something of value to almost all kids, that it’s a different thing, that we’ve got to stop it with a few kids getting the good stuff.”
 Coleman’s goal is ambitious: “that fundamental division between career education and general education must fall.”